han678/AsymptoticAURC/README.md

   - Download the ILSVRC2012 validation set and extract the images into the `data/ILSVRC2012` folder.
 This validation set is used to compare the performance of the AURC estimators.

 - **CIFAR-10/100 and Amazon Datasets**:
-  - For the CIFAR-10/100 and Amazon datasets, we use the outputs of pre-trained models on their respective test sets, which are located in the `results` folder for comparison across different AURC estimators.
+  - For the CIFAR-10/100 and Amazon datasets, we use the outputs of pre-trained models on their test sets, which are located in the `results` folder for comparison across different AURC estimators.
   - Pre-trained models for CIFAR-10/100 can be downloaded from [Zenodo](https://zenodo.org/records/10724791).
-Place the downloaded files in the `result/cifar` folder.
+Place the downloaded files in the `results/cifar` folder.
-  - The outputs of the pre-trained models for the Amazon dataset can be found in the `result/Amazon` folder.
+  - The outputs of the pre-trained models for the Amazon dataset can be found in the `results/Amazon` folder.

 ### Visualizing the Performance of AURC Estimators